AdobeDocs/analytics.en/help/analyze/legacy-report-builder/c-publish-power-bi/troubleshooting.md

 ## Reaching the API limit

 Reporting in Power BI works with the Analytics Reporting API, so API threshold limits apply.
-For more information see [Web Services Error Codes](https://github.com/AdobeDocs/analytics-1.4-apis/blob/3dda746890743c2098256719d6595109b7748262/docs/getting-started/c_Web_Services_Error_Codes.md).